singaround/songbook/songs/Old-Maui.md

 We whalermen undergo
 And we don't give a damn when the day is done
 How hard the winds did blow\
-'cause we're homeward bound from the Artic ground
-With a good ship, taut and free
+'cause we're homeward bound from the Arctic ground With a good ship, taut and free
 And we don't give a damn when we drink our rum
 With the girls of old Maui